ShiningLab/POS-Tagger-for-Punctuation-Restoration/README.md

 # POS-Tagger-for-Punctuation-Restoration
-This repository is for the paper *Incorporating External POS Tagger for Punctuation Restoration*.
+This repository is for the paper Incorporating External POS Tagger for Punctuation Restoration in proceedings of the [*2021 Conference of the International Speech Communication Association (INTERSPEECH)*](https://www.interspeech2021.org/).

 ## Methods
 + Language Model -> Linear Layer